 Have you been meaning to form an LLC?
 Add insurance?
-Hire a coach to help you take your business to the next level?
+Hire a professional to help you take your business to the next level?
 The end of the year is a great time to do this.
 You’ll be familiar with where you stand.
 The beginning of the year is also great as they can help you as you are setting out on your plan and goals for the year.
 Honestly, though, the best time to hire a professional to help, is the day you hire them.

 6. Review your marketing plan and make one for the new year.

 What worked well and what did not?
 Look at what you did for the year (i.e. newsletters, social media, networking, advertising, published articles, shows, distribution, product releases) and compare to how much revenue was generated for each.
 This will help you determine where to put in the resources for the next year.
 Now is the time to start laying out the calendar and making the plans.

 7. Review your systems, policies, and assets.
 Make changes.

 If you do not have any of these things, create them.
 If you have them, review them and make sure your systems are streamlining work and your policies are accurate.
 Check your assets (i.e. website, social media, and profiles) and make sure everything is up to date, accurate and fresh looking.

 8. Reflect on your year.
 Celebrate the wins and note the failures.